 When children stress about nighttime wetting and look to you for answers to their questions, just remember to be open and mindful with them.
-By explaining to them why they are wetting the bed and that is a normal part of childhood, you and your child can spend less time worrying about the problem and help them get on with just being a kid.
+By explaining to them why they are wetting the bed and telling them that it’s a normal part of childhood, you can help your child spend less time worrying about the problem and more time just being a kid.

 These articles are not a substitute for medical advice, consult your doctor as needed.